shakacode/react_on_rails/README.md

 The gem project started with [Justin Gordon](https://github.com/justin808/) pairing with [Samnang Chhun](https://github.com/samnang) to figure out how to do server rendering with Webpack plus Rails.
 [Alex Fedoseev](https://github.com/alexfedoseev) then joined in.
 [Rob Wise](https://github.com/robwise), [Aaron Van Bokhoven](https://github.com/aaronvb), and [Andy Wang](https://github.com/yorzi) did the bulk of the generators.
 Many others have [contributed](https://github.com/shakacode/react_on_rails/graphs/contributors).

 We owe much gratitude to the work of the [react-rails gem](https://github.com/reactjs/react-rails).

-## A Personal Note From Justin

-Aloha from Justin Gordon and the [ShakaCode](http://www.shakacode.com) Team!
-We're actively looking for new projects.
-If you like **React on Rails**, please consider contacting me if we could potentially help you in any way.
-I'm offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development, including both consumer and enterprise products.
-You can read more about my background [here](http://www.railsonmaui.com/about).
-Whether you have a new project or need help on an existing project, please email me directly at [justin@shakacode.com](mailto:justin@shakacode.com).
-And thanks in advance for any referrals!
-Your support keeps this project going.
-In addition to React.js and Rails, we're doing react-native iOS and Android apps!

-I'm also looking for great developers for the ShakaCode team!
-[Contact me](mailto:justin@shakacode.com) or click [here](http://www.shakacode.com/about/index.html#work-with-us) if you want to work with Rails + React + React-Native on a distributed, worldwide team.